open-telemetry/opentelemetry-specification/specification/overview.md

 spans, where the edges between spans are defined as parent/child relationship.

-For example, the following is an example trace made up of 6 spans:
+For example, the following is an example trace made up of six spans:

 ```
 Causal relationships between spans in a single trace